hippiehunter/dblbook/src/common/control_flow.md

 >    - [ ] BEGIN, END
 >
 > 5. What is the purpose of the ELSE clause in a CASE control flow statement?
->    - [ ] It provides a condition to be checked if no prior conditions have been met.
+>    - [ ] It provides a condition to be checked if no prior conditions have been met
->    - [ ] It acts as the default case that is always executed.
+>    - [ ] It acts as the default case that is always executed
->    - [ ] It specifies a block of code to be executed if no case labels match the value of the switch expression.
+>    - [ ] It specifies a block of code to be executed if no case labels match the value of the switch expression
->    - [ ] It causes the program to exit the CASE statement if no match is found.
+>    - [ ] It causes the program to exit the CASE statement if no match is found